Become a DanceSafe Affiliate

 How does it work?

-Commission rates vary by product category.
+Commission rates vary by product category:

-Commission rate |
+Affiliate Commission Rates |

-Reagent Testing Kits | 20% |
+Reagent Test Kits | 20% |

 Drug Info Cards | 20% |